You can check your voter registration and/or register to vote in Michigan through the Secretary of State’s office.

 The State of Michigan provides a voter information center where voters can check their registration, polling location, and view upcoming issues and candidates that may be on their ballot.
 Click here to locate this information.

 Precinct 1 is located at the Houghton Fire Hall at 1404 Gundlach Road on the corner of Gundlach Road and Sharon Avenue.
-Voters who live on the West side of Bridge Street are in Precinct 1.

 Precinct 2 is located at Dee Stadium, 700 Lakeshore Drive (on the waterfront).
-Voters who live on the East side of Bridge Street vote in Precinct 2.

 On Election Day, polls at both precincts are open from 7:00 am until 8:00 pm.